T-Tomczyk/XML-Parser/README.md

 The tool has a number of settings:
 1. Output format: output can be exported to either .csv or .xlsx (Excel) file.
 2. Namespaces style:
-  -namespaces can be completely ignored (as in the example above) -only the namespace prefixes will be used in the output ("cont" in the example above) -full links will be used in the output ("http://examplelink.com/contact-us" in the example above)
+  - namespaces can be completely ignored (as in the example above)
+  - only the namespace prefixes will be used in the output ("cont" in the example above)
+  - full links will be used in the output ("http://examplelink.com/contact-us" in the example above)
 3. Attributes: can be included (as in the example above) or not (the "name@style" row would not appear in the example above).

 The output gets saved in the same location as the location of the tool under the name converter_output.csv (or .xlsx) or, if converter_output.csv already exists, a numerical suffix will be added (e.g. converter_output1.csv, converter_output2.csv etc.).